(Justin Sullivan/Getty Images)

 Since Amendment 100’s passage in 2018, the casino debate has bitterly divided residents and public officials in Pope County.

 The high court’s Thursday ruling means the Arkansas Racing Commission will decide when to reopen the casino license application process.
 The commission has not yet set a meeting to take up the issue, Scott Hardin, spokesman for the state Department of Finance and Administration, said Tuesday.

 Hardin said the commission received Cross’ letter but noted it did not accompany a casino license application since the application period is not yet open.

 “DFA will be working with the Arkansas Racing Commission to open a new application window in a timely manner,” said Trent Minner, administrator of the department’s Regulatory Division, which includes the racing commission.

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-CEO Chuck Garrett of CNB said in a statement that the organization is “disappointed” by the ruling but will “remain committed to earning the privilege” of the casino operating license, pending further guidance from the racing commission and the Arkansas Attorney General’s Office.
+CEO Chuck Garrett of CNB said in a statement last week that the organization is “disappointed” by the ruling but will do what it can to continue trying to obtain the casino license.

 Our stories may be republished online or in print under Creative Commons license CC BY-NC-ND 4.0.
 We ask that you edit only for style or to shorten, provide proper attribution and link to our web site.
 Please see our republishing guidelines for use of photos and graphics.